Loop Capital Raises Academy Sports and Outdoors (NASDAQ:ASO) Price Target to $65.00

-Academy Sports and Outdoors (NASDAQ:ASO – Get Rating) had its target price increased by Loop Capital from $60.00 to $65.00 in a report published on Thursday, The Fly reports.
+Academy Sports and Outdoors (NASDAQ:ASO – Get Rating) had its target price increased by Loop Capital from $60.00 to $65.00 in a research report sent to investors on Wednesday, The Fly reports.

 Academy Sports and Outdoors Announces Dividend

-Several hedge funds have recently modified their holdings of ASO.
-BlackRock Inc. raised its stake in shares of Academy Sports and Outdoors by 124.0% in the first quarter.
-BlackRock Inc. now owns 13,562,648 shares of the company’s stock valued at $534,370,000 after purchasing an additional 7,507,589 shares in the last quarter.
-Vanguard Group Inc. raised its stake in shares of Academy Sports and Outdoors by 0.9% in the third quarter.
-Vanguard Group Inc. now owns 9,578,659 shares of the company’s stock valued at $404,028,000 after purchasing an additional 85,344 shares in the last quarter.
-State Street Corp raised its stake in shares of Academy Sports and Outdoors by 1.3% in the third quarter.
-State Street Corp now owns 3,005,249 shares of the company’s stock valued at $126,986,000 after purchasing an additional 38,395 shares in the last quarter.
-Dimensional Fund Advisors LP raised its stake in shares of Academy Sports and Outdoors by 10.8% in the third quarter.
-Dimensional Fund Advisors LP now owns 2,266,637 shares of the company’s stock valued at $95,623,000 after purchasing an additional 220,206 shares in the last quarter.
-Finally, Renaissance Technologies LLC raised its stake in shares of Academy Sports and Outdoors by 43.0% in the third quarter.
-Renaissance Technologies LLC now owns 1,933,300 shares of the company’s stock valued at $81,547,000 after purchasing an additional 581,500 shares in the last quarter.
-98.01% of the stock is owned by institutional investors.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in ASO.
+BlackRock Inc. increased its stake in Academy Sports and Outdoors by 124.0% during the first quarter.
+BlackRock Inc. now owns 13,562,648 shares of the company’s stock valued at $534,370,000 after acquiring an additional 7,507,589 shares during the period.
+State Street Corp grew its stake in shares of Academy Sports and Outdoors by 73.0% in the 1st quarter.
+State Street Corp now owns 2,834,137 shares of the company’s stock valued at $111,872,000 after purchasing an additional 1,196,076 shares during the period.
+Dimensional Fund Advisors LP grew its stake in shares of Academy Sports and Outdoors by 11,157.0% in the 1st quarter.
+Dimensional Fund Advisors LP now owns 1,079,773 shares of the company’s stock valued at $42,542,000 after purchasing an additional 1,070,181 shares during the period.
+Renaissance Technologies LLC grew its stake in shares of Academy Sports and Outdoors by 680.6% in the 1st quarter.
+Renaissance Technologies LLC now owns 1,147,500 shares of the company’s stock valued at $45,212,000 after purchasing an additional 1,000,500 shares during the period.
+Finally, Vanguard Group Inc. grew its stake in shares of Academy Sports and Outdoors by 11.3% in the 1st quarter.
+Vanguard Group Inc. now owns 9,462,337 shares of the company’s stock valued at $372,817,000 after purchasing an additional 958,800 shares during the period.
+98.01% of the stock is currently owned by institutional investors.

 Academy Sports and Outdoors, Inc, through its subsidiaries, operates as a sporting goods and outdoor recreational products retailer in the United States.
 The company sells coolers and drinkware, camping accessories, camping equipment, sunglasses, backpacks, and sports bags; marine equipment and fishing rods, reels, baits, and equipment; firearms, ammunition, archery and archery equipment, camouflage apparel, waders, shooting accessories, optics, airguns, and hunting equipment; team sports equipment, including baseball, football, basketball, soccer, golf, racket sports, and volleyball; fitness equipment and accessories, and nutrition supplies; and patio furniture, outdoor cooking, wheeled goods, trampolines, playsets, watersports, and pet equipment, as well as electronics products, watches, consumables, batteries, etc.